 I wasn’t sure how close we’d be able to get to either glacier.
 I figured that our best bet to get out on top of at least one of the glaciers would be if we hiked out to both!

-Our first adventure was to Lamplugh Glacier, one of the gorgeous blue-and-white glaciers like what immediately comes to mind when you think of Alaska.
+Our first adventure was to Lamplugh Glacier, one of the gorgeous blue-and-white glaciers that immediately comes to mind when you think of Alaska.
 At its base is a small pool, and we were later able to watch as the glacier “calved” huge chunks into the water below.

 As we approached the glacier, we had time to investigate what’s known as a glacier garden.
 Huge chunks of ice that had fallen off of the glacier littered the beach, melting slowly in the sun.